 In regards to the optics, you get to choose between a red dot and a folding sight.
 Both of which fit onto the gun’s optics rail.

 At its price point, it has a lot to offer.
-First, it being a Gamo production it features the effective whisper maxim noise dampening technology.
+First, it is a Gamo production it features the effective whisper maxim noise dampening technology.
 The inert gas technology allows you to fire .177 pellets at a muzzle velocity of 1300 FPS.

 To add on to this, it uses Gamo’s patented Custom Action Trigger.
 This is a two-stage adjustable trigger that gives you a lot of flexibility when firing.
 Also included is the company’s shock wave absorber that helps reduce the impact of recoil.

-One of the most realistic looking air rifles on the planet has to be the Black Ops Sniper Rifle air gun.
-Complete with a bipod, a rifle scope, and a suppressor, shooting this high powered rifle is as exciting as it can be.
+One of the most realistic-looking air rifles on the planet has to be the Black Ops Sniper Rifle air gun.
+Complete with a bipod, a rifle scope, and a suppressor, shooting this high-powered rifle is as exciting as it can be.

 While it does come with a scope installed you can swap out this scope with your preferred one.
 This is thanks to the 6-inch tactical rail installed on the rifle.
 This rail makes it easy to install almost any type of scope.

 The manufacturer of this rifle went with a more modern power piston technology instead of the more traditional spring-powered technology.
 The power pistons work much better than spring-powered rifles.

 Features Worth Noting Before Buying Air Rifles Under 200

 Air rifles are a great way to spend time with friends and family out in the woods.
 They can also be used for hunting small game like squirrels, rabbits, pheasants, or even coyotes.
 Whatever your reason may be for getting an air rifle, there is one thing that you should understand before; not all air rifles are created equal.
 That’s why it’s important to do some research before you go shopping so that you know what to look for when buying an air rifle.